 Bathrooms designed for dependent people have to facilitate the execution of routine tasks.
 The user should be able to perform them without additional knowledge and / or special skills in order to minimize the time spent on non-pleasant activities.
 New products must create the perception of safety and should delay the moment when external help is required to perform the bathroom basic activities.
 An appealing design and simplicity of the interface should make all special features look desirable.

-The bathroom experience is a very personal moment and, ideally, the bathroom should therefore be your private one ideally.
+The bathroom experience is a very personal moment and, ideally, the bathroom should therefore be your private one.
 If it is not possible, it should at least welcome you in a cosy atmosphere, warm and comfortable.

-Homing doesn’t necessarily have to be deployed in the high-end products only, but also in the mainstream segment those that will make them proud of because they will be more visible.
+Homing doesn’t necessarily have to be deployed in the high-end products only, but also in the mainstream segment.

 4- SURPRISING EXPERIENCES

 The raise of hyper-emotional consumption brings along the need to live new surprising multisensory experiences.
 The value of objects decrease and the increasing value of time itself make the consumers search for emotionally intense experiences that may impact on their different senses.

 Technology will be welcome in the bathroom in the same way that it is welcome in other rooms, as far as it: